Code-Institute-Submissions/return-my-coffee/README.md

   - Adds a personal touch to the site and makes the tonality more friendly and approachable, which could encourage users to visit the site again.

+  - Implements EmailJS to add real-world functionality.
+When a user inputs their message within the contact form the site owner (me) will recieve an email containing the user's message.

+  - Users will be notified via an alert box once the email is sent, confirming that their message was sent successfully.

+  - The form input fields will reset once the data has been sent.

 ### Game settings menu